1998 Central Florida tornado outbreak

 On February 21–23, 1998, a devastating tornado outbreak affected portions of the Southeastern United States, primarily the U.S. state of Florida.
 It was the deadliest tornado event in Florida history.
-In all, 15 tornadoes touched down, one of which was long lived and tracked for nearly 40 mi.
+In all, 15 tornadoes touched down, one of which was particularly long lived and tracked for nearly 40 mi.
 Affecting mainly the Interstate 4 (I-4) corridor of Central Florida, including the Greater Orlando area, the tornadoes—among the strongest ever recorded in Florida—produced near-violent damage, killed 42 people, and caused 259 injuries.
 This outbreak is sometimes referred to as "The Night of the Tornadoes".

 One of the tornadoes was initially rated an F4 on the Fujita scale—among only two others officially so designated in the State of Florida, in 1958 and 1966—but was subsequently downgraded to a high-end F3; with 25 fatalities, most of which occurred in and near Kissimmee, this tornado featured the deadliest single-tornado death toll in Florida history, the previous such record being 17 on March 31, 1962.
 Two other F3s and a couple of additional strong tornadoes occurred over portions of Central Florida during the outbreak, killing an additional 17 people and injuring 109 others.